infra-kiwi/kiwi-blog/0014-zx-scripting-in-typescript/README.md

 This folder contains an example on how to set up a TypeScript repository to execute [`zx`](https://github.com/google/zx) scripts.

+You can find the related blog post at: https://blog.infra.kiwi/google-zx-or-how-i-got-rid-of-bash-in-my-life-1e68695f029d

 ## Usage

 Run: